Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 - Do I have a future here, or am I being managed out gracefully?

 Some of these questions you can answer.
 Others you can't, because the integration plan hasn't been finalised.
 Honesty about uncertainty is better than false reassurance that unravels later.
+Many founders later tell us they wish they'd been more candid about the challenges ahead—not to discourage retention, but to help key people mentally prepare for what the post-exit transition actually entails, since founders themselves often experience identity shifts alongside their teams' operational changes.

 Retention Bonuses Buy Time, Not Loyalty